chronicle95/FemtoC/README.md

 The goal of this project is to write a compiler which can be compiled by itself and still resemble all the basic features of the language, so that it can as well be compiled by any mainstream toolset, like gcc or clang.

 I want to provide only a short description of this implementation here.
 In general, rely on the Standard C for syntax and whatnot.
-This document contains information on the limitations of the compiler.
+This document contains information on the specifics of the compiler.

 _Note: parts of this readme may become obsolete at some point and other parts may display some functionality which is not yet implemented but is very desirable._
 ## Program interface